Yushi-Pan/US-YouTube-Trending-Videos-Analysis/README.md

 ## Data Sources
 In this project, we use the Trending YouTube Video Statistics for U.S. dataset from Kaggle.
 The dataset can be found at https://www.kaggle.com/datasnaek/youtube-new.

+Since the dataset exceeds 25MB and is zipped, one should extract the file before running the code.

 ## Contents

 By analysing the data, we want to address the following questions: